it-dept-cis/RABET-V-Pilot/WorkingModel/MaturityIndexes/SSCMModel/Security_Service_Requirements/Secret_Management_Requirements.md

 > Reference: CIS Security Best Practices for Non-Voting Election Technology A1.2.6

+### Securely Exchange Encryption Keys

+If encryption keys are exchanged or preset in your application, any key establishment or exchange must be performed over a secure channel.

+> Reference: CIS Security Best Practices for Non-Voting Election Technology A1.1.7

 ## Maturity Level 2

 ### Set Up Secure Key Management Processes